SpiNNakerManchester/SpiNNakerManchester.github.io/development/devenv.md

        pip install pylru enum34 six future "requests>=2.4.1" jsonschema "rig>=2.0.0,<3.0.0" "quantities>=0.12.1" "lazyarray>=0.2.9,<=0.2.9" "appdirs>=1.4.2,<2.0.0" "neo>=0.3.0,<=0.4.1"

+We recommend the use of virtualenv for development work, _especially_ if you wish to use both sPyNNaker7 and sPyNNaker8.

 # <a name="CRequirements"></a> C Development Requirements
 [Install a C compiler](/common_pages/4.0.0/Compiler.html) that is compatible with SpiNNaker and dependencies.

 # <a name="git"></a> Git Cloning

 The repositories to be cloned are shown below.
-If you are using an IDE, it is recommended that all modules are cloned so that any changes made are automatically reflected across the entirity of the software.
+If you are using an IDE, it is recommended that all modules are cloned so that any changes made are automatically reflected across the entirety of the software.

 |**Name**|**URL**|**Code Type**|
 |:-------|:------|:------------|